Extreme Rules (2012): Aftermath

 Before Extreme Rules, Alberto Del Rio defeated World Heavyweight Champion Sheamus via disqualification on the April 6 SmackDown to earn a future title shot.
 After Extreme Rules on the May 7 Raw, Sheamus and Randy Orton faced Del Rio and Chris Jericho, with Sheamus accidentally delivering a Brogue Kick to Orton followed by Jericho hitting the Codebreaker on Sheamus and pinning him.
 Orton then gave Sheamus an RKO after the match.
-Due to this, the World Heavyweight Championship match at Over the Limit was made a fatal-four way match.
+Due to this, the World Heavyweight Championship match at Over the Limit was made a fatal four-way match.
 Sheamus pinned Jericho at Over the Limit to retain his title.
 Sheamus remained as World Heavyweight Champion until October 2012, where he lost his title to Big Show at Hell in a Cell.

 Cody Rhodes' feud with Big Show continued after Extreme Rules, ending on the May 7 Raw when Show defeated Rhodes in a title match via count-out, but this meant Rhodes retained the title.
 At Over the Limit, Christian made his surprise return after a month's absence from injury and won a battle royal to earn an Intercontinental Championship opportunity later that night; Rhodes lost the match and the title to Christian.

-After Nikki Bella lost the Divas Championship to Layla at Extreme Rules, both Bella Twins received a title shot in a triple threat match on the April 30 Raw.
+After Nikki Bella lost the Divas Championship to Layla at Extreme Rules, both Bella Twins (Nikki and Brie) received a title shot in a triple threat match on the following episode of Raw.
 Layla won the match quickly and the Bella Twins were "fired" from WWE (in actuality, the twins' contracts expired).
 Layla moved on to feud with Beth Phoenix, whom she beat at Over the Limit to retain her title.
 Layla remained Divas Champion until September 2012, where she lost her title to Eve at Night of Champions.

-After Extreme Rules, both Brodus Clay and Ryback's winning streaks continued through Raw and SmackDown into Over the Limit as Clay defeated the Miz while Ryback defeated Camacho.
+After Extreme Rules, both Brodus Clay and Ryback's winning streaks continued through Raw and SmackDown into Over the Limit as Clay defeated The Miz while Ryback defeated Camacho.
 Clay's streak ended at 24 wins on the June 25 Raw with a loss to Big Show.
 Ryback's streak ended at 38 wins in October 2012 at Hell in a Cell with a loss to CM Punk.
-Meanwhile, Dolph Ziggler and Jack Swagger moved on to feud with Tag Team Champions Kofi Kingston and R-Truth but would fail to win their title.
+Meanwhile, Dolph Ziggler and Jack Swagger moved on to feud with Tag Team Champions Kofi Kingston and R-Truth but would fail to win their titles.